Dating back to 1899, the Ruth Mine & Camp is located 3,530 feet in the Argus Mountain Range, roughly 14 miles from the town of Trona, CA.

 All was well up until October of 1942, when the Roosevelt administration issued order L-208, which closed all unessential mining during World War II.
 The Ruth Mine was forced to close.
 Overnight, miners and their families left camp to find work elsewhere.
 Various attempts to bring the mine back have all failed and the Ruth Mine eventually closed for good in the 1970’s.

 After being privately owned for some time, the BLM eventually took over the property.
 Since then, a couple of buildings have burnt to the ground and they’ve removed the mill that once sat on the hillside.
-As you can see in the pictures above, they’ve also boarded up all the windows on the remaining structures and it looks like they may eventually board up the all the doors.
-I’m glad I was able to see it before the BLM decides to do anymore damage to it.
+As you can see in the pictures above, they’ve also boarded up all the windows on the remaining structures and it looks like they may eventually board up all the doors.